 Cookie cutters are not just for cookies.
 They might be just about the most versatile kitchen tool out there!

-Who would have dreamed that cookie cutters could be this versatile.
-They are not just for cookies, you know, even though that is the normal use for them.
-Cookie cutters can be used in so many creative and inventive ways.
+Who would have dreamed that cookie cutters could be this useful?
+Even though making cookies is the most used way to use a cookie cutter, they can be used in so many creative and inventive ways.

 I’m excited to share some ideas with you.

 For Eggs.
 Use cookie cutters in various shapes to make eggs that are irresistible.
 These cookie cutters from Norpro have a special handle that makes it easy to use them over a hot frying pan.

 They make the cutest egg parcels.
 See them in use on The Gardening Cook.